![]() |

 approved of the design, the work was executed by a team of talented craftsmen

 II became the new Tsar of Russia.
-The newly appointed Tsar kept up the tradition of presenting a
+The newly appointed king kept up the tradition of presenting a

 Faberge` egg every Easter to the Empress, but now instead of one he commissioned Faberge' to create two eggs.
 One was made for his wife Alexandra Fyodorovna and one for his mother